maxxseminario/Electronic-Circuits-Course---UNL/README.md

 **Author:** Maxx Seminario
 **Instructor:** Maxx Seminario
-**First Taught:** Fall 2025
+**First Taught:** Spring 2026
 >**About the Author:**
->Maxx Seminario is a PhD student studying integrated circuit design at the University of Nebraska–Lincoln, and is responsible for creating and curating this course - Digital Signal Processing - ECEN 863.
+>Maxx Seminario is a PhD student studying integrated circuit design at the University of Nebraska–Lincoln, and is responsible for creating and curating this course - Electronics and Circuits I - ECEN 222.
 **Author Contact:** mseminario2@huskers.unl.edu

-This repository contains LaTeX code and course materials for ECEN 463: Digital Signal Processing, offered at the University of Nebraska–Lincoln.
-The course is organized into lectures, assignments, and quizzes.
+This repository contains LaTeX code and course materials for ECEN 222: Electronics and Circuits I, offered at the University of Nebraska–Lincoln.
+The course is organized into lectures, assignments, labs, and quizzes.

 ---